thole1986/airflow-intro/README.md

 Run inside terminal: python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())" to get key.

-Create a file named `.env` at the root of your project with the following content:

 ### ✅ Step 2: Create a `.env` file

 Create a file named `.env` at the root of your project with the following content and add key: